God, Do You Hear Me?!

 I think Mary and Martha must have felt that way when their brother Lazarus became deathly ill.
 The sisters had already done everything they knew how to do.
 They called for the local family practice physician.
 He did all modern medicine of that day knew to do.
 Mary and Martha called all the members of their Bible Study/church group to an emergency prayer meeting.
 Of course, Martha served refreshments.
 Their last resort was to send for Jesus.

 If Jesus loved them as He said He did, surely he would come and heal their brother.
 For truly Lazarus was more like a brother than a friend to Jesus.
 They knew He wasn’t more than a day’s journey away.
 How could Jesus not come when they needed Him so desperately?
 As the night wore on, Lazarus grew worse.
 By morning Jesus had not arrived.
 Lazarus died the following day.
 The sisters probably felt something akin to a sense of betrayal.
-Going through the usual stages of grief, Mary and Martha were sad and angry that their Friend had not come to save their brother (Read this story in John 11).
+Going through the usual stages of grief, Mary and Martha were sad and angry that their Friend had not come to save their brother (John 11).

 Upon Jesus' arrival, He found that Lazarus had been dead and buried four days.
 He was first met by Martha, who greeted Him with a reprimand for not coming sooner.
 Mary, the precious one who would sit at His feet, came and delivered a similar reprimand.
 Then Jesus wept in sadness over the death of His friend, Lazarus.
 Mary and Martha took Jesus to the tomb.
 Jesus prayed and told His Heavenly Father, "I know that you always hear Me, but this is for the benefit of the people standing here, that they may believe that you sent Me” (John 11:42).
 Then Jesus called for Lazarus to come forth and he miraculously did.
 Many of the people who saw what happened believed in Jesus.